jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/3_Optimization/3_Optim_Basics.typ

 // all eqs
 // compared with true german text

+// TODO must be reread
+// potentially hihg number of word repetitions

-// TODO Title
+// Title was tested and is inshallah fine
-// explain things about evolutionary algorithms
-=== Fundamentals of Optimization<chap_4_0_3>
+=== Optimization Fundamentals <chap_4_0_3>

-// this pre intro of the upcomoing text inside the subsection. you need to adapt and epand the pre-intro a bit In the previous @chap_4_0_2, important basics of the beam model were explained, particularly the internal force distributions relevant for optimization.
-However, in order to explain in detail how optimization can utilize a beam model as omne compoent, some fundamentals about optimization are focused in this subsection.
+In the previous @chap_4_0_2, fundamental principles of the beam modelling were presented, including elaborations on internal force distributions, which will be relevant for optimization as shown in @chap_4_0_4 and @chap_5_0 to @chap_5_3.
+However, before exploring the integration of beam models within an optimization framework, it is essential to establish a thorough understanding of optimization fundamentals.
+This subsection introduces key optimization concepts and terminology, utilizing one concrete practical example to enhance their comprehension beyond purely theoretical definitions and demonstrate their practical implementation.

 // -------------------------------------------------------------------------- //